onbao165/weathery/README.md

 weathery's idea, structure, and design are based off [stormy](https://github.com/ashish0kumar/stormy), but it's written in TypeScript instead of Golang.

-I built this because I really liked the concept of a Neofetch-style weather CLI.
+I built this because I have large interest in CLI tools and the concept of this simple _stormy_ app just clicked.
+Besides, I believe building useful projects is an effective way to learn new languages.
-The simplicity and visual appeal of _rainy_ instantly clicked with me, and I wanted to recreate that experience in TypeScript — partly for my own satisfaction and partly because I enjoy building clean CLI tools.

 ## Features